mautic/developer-documentation-new/docs/components/tracking_script.rst

    };

 If you wish to run additional code before or after submission of the Form, create a ``MauticFormCallback`` object.
-In the example code, replace ``replaceWithFormName`` with the name of your form.
+In the example code, replace ``replaceWithFormName`` with the name of your Form.

 ``onValidateEnd`` and ``onResponse`` are actions called by ``Form.customCallbackHandler``.